sepidarr/generator-single-page/README.md

 ```
 Answer questions, Wait until the command runs completely and you're good to go.

-This will make a new directory called ` newLandingPage ` for you, Copies all the files of project in it and automatically installs Dependencies for you.
+This will make a new directory called ` newLandingPage ` for you, Copies all the files of the project in it and automatically installs Dependencies for you.

-After generating project All you need to do is:
+After generating the project, All you need to do is:

 ```sh
 $ cd newLandingPage